aejay/aejay-js/packages/prettier-config/README.md

 # @aejay/prettier-config

-A [prettier](https://prettier.io/) config with Aejay's current opinion's baked in.
+A [prettier](https://prettier.io/) config with Aejay's current opinions baked in.
 These will probably change over time, so please don't judge me too harshly for them!